 They look like they’re just simple and stylish leather gloves.
 You wouldn’t know to look at them but they’ve been designed with wheelchair users in mind and tested to make sure they are suited to long term wheelchair use.
 Each pair is individually handmade upon order and will set you back £70 (£58.33 excl.
 VAT).

-The Concepts Hopefully, some of these will be on sale one day!!
+Hopefully, some of these will be on sale one day!!
 The No Country For Old Men range from Lanzavecchia + Wai aims to bring a new concept to mobility aids in Italy and beyond.
 They say that the idea that elderly and disabled people want some style and beauty in their mobility products, rather than a hospital look, is far from prevalent.
 With this in mind they have produced some really attractive prototypes:

 - Together Canes aim to make life easier around the house by providing multi-functioning mobility aids.
 Three different versions each serve slightly different purposes to allow less physically able people to move things around the house more easily.
 They are all on wheels and basically allow you to smoothly carry items from A to B.